tsnellgrove/dark_castle3/doc/to_do.md

 				- IDEA: the thinking here is that there could always be another category of 'stuff'... maybe next burt gets a fanny pack?
 				- So we never know that for a given class, a given attribute encompasses *all* of the items
 				- for room maybe we should have floor_lst (all the things on the floor ?)
-	- INPROC: new feature_lst attribue
+	- DONE: new feature_lst attribue
 		- IDEAS:
 			- creatures could have a 'features' attribute (like rooms) for ViewOnly attributes (e.g. burt's 'conscince')
 			- (maybe goblin's "officiousness" ?)